jyjblrd/Low-Cost-Mocap/README.md

 `cv.sfm` is only used 3 times in the codebase for the following functions: `fundamentalFromProjections`, `essentialFromFundamental`, `motionFromEssential`.
 So really, those functions should just be reimplemented in Python so the sfm module isn't needed.
 [Issue](https://github.com/jyjblrd/Mocap-Drones/issues/4).

+On OSX install yarn `brew install yarn`

+pip install flask_socketio

+pip install ruckig

+pip install flask-cors

 ## Runing the code

-Run `yarn run install` to install node dependencies
+From the computer_code directory Run `yarn install` to install node dependencies

 Then run `yarn run dev` to start the webserver.
 You will be given a url view the frontend interface.